SCFlanagan/StreetGuessr/README.md

 * A RESTful API with unit tests
 * Map locations stored in a noSQL database
 * A custom loading screen
+* Two different game modes, one for famous sites and one for random streets in the world

 ## Tech
 * JavaScript